-Preapproval Vs. Prequalification: Which Should You Get?
+Mortgage Preapprovals Vs. Prequalifications: Which Should You Get?

-It’s important to understand what these terms mean – they’ll guide your home search and help you focus on homes you can afford.
-When the time comes, they can also help decide how much to offer and show the seller that you’re a serious buyer.
+As you prepare to apply for a mortgage, you’ll come across terms like “prequalification” and “preapproval.”
+It’s essential to understand what these terms mean – they’ll guide your home search and help you focus on homes you can afford.
+When the time comes, they can also help you decide how much to offer and show the seller that you’re a serious buyer.

 At the most basic level, prequalification and preapproval are types of mortgage approvals, and they refer to the steps a lender takes to verify that a client can afford a mortgage.
 In this article, we’ll review some common ways lenders use prequalification and preapproval.
 But first, a couple points to remember:

-What Is Mortgage Prequalification?
+What’s A Mortgage Prequalification?

 As you begin searching for a home, real estate agents and sellers want to see you’ve been working with a mortgage lender so they know you can afford to buy a home.
 After you’ve been prequalified, you’ll usually receive a “prequalification letter” you can show to an agent or seller as proof you’re working with a lender.
 This is a good first step, but it typically won’t carry as much weight as a preapproval because a lender hasn’t yet verified your information.
-Going beyond a prequalification and getting preapproved is a critical step to showing you’re serious about buying a home.
+Going beyond a prequalification and getting preapproved by a loan officer is a critical step to showing you’re serious about buying a home.

-Prequalification Vs. Preapproval: What’s The Difference?
+Prequalified Vs. Preapproved For Your Mortgage: What’s The Difference?

 Why Is Getting Approved For A Mortgage Important?

 Getting approval for your mortgage means that a lender has reviewed your financial situation and confirmed your ability to take on mortgage payments.